evangelospafilis/lab42open/_pages/people_savvas-paragkamian.md

 My research interests span complex system analysis in biological systems using network theory, statistical analysis and mathematical models.

-I am about to join the Lab in the fascinating project of linking the microbial processes to the ecosystem function.
+I joined the Lab in December 2019 in the fascinating project [PREGO](https://evangelospafilis.github.io/prego_web_site/) which aims to link microbial processes to ecosystem function.

 ## Brief CV

+#### December 2019 - Present

+*Phd on Microbe Ecology and Informatics*
+Hellenic Center of Marine Research and University of Crete
+    Project: [PREGO](https://evangelospafilis.github.io/prego_web_site/) - Process Environment Organism

 #### August 2017 - 2019
   * Hellenic Institute of Speleological Research, Ethnikis Antistaseos 82, Irakleio (Greece)

-    Project: Conservation of the Cave Fauna of Greece and development of [Cave Fauna of Greece (CFG) Database](https://database.inspee.gr/)
+    Project: Conservation of the Cave Fauna of Greece and development of [Cave Fauna of Greece (CFG) Database](https://database.inspee.gr/).
+For the analysis of these date see [CFG Analysis](https://inspee-hisr.github.io/CFG_analysis)

 #### Nov 2018 - Jan 2019